jacobheng/cellwrangler/README.md

 # cellwrangler
 A supplementary toolkit for analyzing single-cell data implemented in R

-cellwrangler is a R package containing (hopefully) useful functions for analyzing single-cell RNAseq data.
+cellwrangler is a R package containing supplementary functions for analyzing single-cell RNAseq data.

-The functions are mainly supplementary functions for streamlining scRNAseq analysis by the popular R package monocle.
+These functions streamlines scRNAseq analysis by integrating functions from other R packages  including monocle, emptyDrops and CoGAPS.

-cellwranger was built in R version 3.5.0.
+cellwranger was built in R version 3.5.1.

+To install cellwrangler:

+devtools::install_github("jacobheng/cellwrangler")